 Unsecured Bad Credit Loans

 Unsecured bad credit loans do not require any form of collateral to get approved.
-Instead, you sign a legally binding contract to make timely payments on the loan.
-And in the event you default, they cannot take possession of your personal assets to remedy their losses.
+Instead, you sign a legally binding contract to make timely payments on your loan.
+In the event you default, the lender cannot take possession of your personal assets to remedy their losses.

 Instead, they will report the account to the credit bureaus and use collection agencies to pursue you.
-The lender may also sue you in the court of law and possibly get a judgment against you for the amount owed.
-Both collection accounts and judgments have harsh consequences for your credit rating and the latter could tarnish your finances if wage garnishment is implemented.
+The lender may also sue you in a court of law and possibly get a judgment against you for the amount owed.
+Both collection accounts and judgments have harsh consequences for your credit rating and the latter could tarnish your finances if wage garnishment is implemented (meaning that a court orders your employer to send a portion of your paycheck directly to the lender to whom you owe money, until your debt is paid off).

 Common types of unsecured bad credit loans include: